 Though each area within Waialae Nui has their own distinct characteristics, they all share one thing in common: residents value the closeness to Kahala Mall, Kahala Beach and easy convenient access to the freeway.

-3 Waialae Nui houses were sold October 2017 compared to 1 house sold October 2016.
+1 Waialae Nui house was sold December 2017 compared to 3 houses sold December 2016.

 Waialae Nui History Like most Honolulu neighborhoods built on the high ground, there were few residences on Waialae Nui Ridge until the 1900's.
 The pre-automobile inaccessibility kept these heights almost completely uninhabited.

 The land at the foot of the hills was used mostly for agriculture during this time.
 Taro, sweet potatoes, sugar cane and even tobacco were all grown there at one time or another.